smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### System

-The terminology "system" in this proposal means the system's endpoint running inside the machine where the app connects to.
-In classical terms this means SDL core running in IVI.
+The terminology "system" in this proposal means the system's endpoint is running inside the machine where the app connects to.
+In classical terms this means SDL core is running in IVI.

 List of RPCs identified as system related: `RegisterAppInterface`, `UnregisterAppInterface`, `SetGlobalProperties`, `ResetGlobalProperties`, `CreateInteractionChoiceSet`, `DeleteInteractionChoiceSet`, `Speak` (and other RPCs with `.ttsChunks`), `SubscribeButton`, `UnsubscribeButton`, `ButtonPress`, `SubscribeVehicleData`, `UnsubscribeVehicleData`, `GetVehicleData`, `ReadDID`, `GetDTCs`, `ChangeRegistration`, `GenericResponse`, `PutFile`, `DeleteFile`, `ListFiles`, `SetAppIcon`, `DiagnosticMessage`, `SystemRequest`, `SendLocation`, `DialNumber`, `UpdateTurnList`, `OnAppInterfaceUnregistered`, `OnButtonEvent`, `OnButtonPress`, `OnVehicleData`, `OnCommand`, `OnTBTClientState`, `GetInteriorVehicleData`, `SetInteriorVehicleData`, `GetWayPoints`, `SubscribeWayPoints`, `UnsubscribeWayPoints`, `GetSystemCapability`, `OnDriverDistraction`, `OnPermissionsChange`, `OnSystemRequest`, `OnHashChange`, `OnInteriorVehicleData`, `OnWayPointChange`, `OnRCStatus`, `OnLanguageChange`